Everton-Braz/360toolkit/README.md

 This software depends on the **Insta360 Camera SDK**, which is proprietary software owned by Arashi Vision Inc. (Insta360).

-- **Source Code**: The source code of 360toolkit is free and open.
+- **360toolkit Source Code**: Free and open-source under MIT License.
-- **Binaries**: Compiled releases include the Insta360 SDK binaries, redistributed under the [Insta360 SDK EULA](https://www.insta360.com/support/supportcourse?post_id=20734).
+- **Insta360 SDK**: Proprietary software, free for development use but NOT open-source.
+Redistributed under the [Insta360 SDK EULA](https://www.insta360.com/support/supportcourse?post_id=20734).
 - **Trademarks**: "Insta360" is a trademark of Arashi Vision Inc. This project is unofficial and not affiliated with Insta360.

 ### Insta360 SDK Notice